jamessynge/TinyAlpacaServer/README.md

         wrappers for immutable strings (in Flash and RAM, respectively).
 These are aided by `any_printable.*`, `printable_cat.*`, `hex_escape.*`,
         `string_compare.*`, etc.
-    *   Status: `src/utils/status.h` and `src/utils/status_or.h` provide the
+    *   mcucore::Status: `src/utils/status.h` and `src/utils/status_or.h`
-        ability to return an error status code and error message, or a non-error value.
+        provide the ability to return an error status code and error message, or a non-error value.

 *   Complete the ExtraParameters feature OR plumb unsupported parameters into the DeviceInterface impl of the device type.
 Without this methods such as